• Skip to main content

 ❄Storing suggestions

-Fridge - Keep dark chocolate hummus in an airtight container and refrigerate for up to a week.
+Fridge - Dark chocolate hummus can be refrigerated in an airtight container for up to a week.

 ❔Commonly asked questions